 You always feel cold - cold hands, cold feet, might experience shivering

-Coating tongue - for the first 1-2 days your tongue will be coating, I was brushing my teeth and my tongue 4 - 5 times per day
+Coating tongue - for the first 1-2 days your tongue will be coated, I was brushing my teeth and my tongue 4 - 5 times per day

 Dizziness - whenever you quickly get up or stand up you might feel dizzy, be